Our club is active and engaged! Ready to join or renew?

 Seeing a familiar face might be important to you when you visit the center.
 Members of the Cranberry Genealogy Club often volunteer there.
 If you are interested in serving as an occasional volunteer at the Cranberry FamilySearch Center, your help would be welcome!
 Stop by on a Wednesday and offer your help for future sessions.

-Stay tuned!
-The FSC is undergoing a significant renovation.
 We'll notify club members as soon as it reopens.

 Visit the FamilySearch Center for free access to technology and to a menu of library databases with assistance from volunteers at every center.
 Using FamilySearch.org within the FamilySearch Centers provides exclusive access to certain record collections as well as those that can be accessed from home.
 In addition to FamilySearch.org, there is also access to worldwide records from these databases: Ancestry, MyHeritage, FindMyPast, Geneanet, American Ancestors, Newspapers.com, and other quality options.